jhpce-jhu/jhpce_mkdocs/docs/files/sharing-files.md

 Out of the basic information on this topic, these are some particular details you should understand.

 **umask**
 : umask is a variable which controls the permissions assigned to files and directories that you create.
 You have a default umask, which can be changed for future logins if you change your `.bashrc` file.
 You can change the current umask at any time before you do run some commands.
+More guidance is included later in this document.
+The Wikipedia page for [umask](https://en.wikipedia.org/wiki/Umask) is helpful.

 **re-use of permission bits**
 : There are nine basic permission bits for files and directories.
 Three each for owner, group, and other.
 As UNIX developed and new capabilities were needed, the authors added one more bit (used for setuid and setgid), then started adding multiple meanings to some bits.
 This is shown by the letter (and its capitalization) used to represent it in the output of the `ls -l` command.